Immunological memory: Adaptive immune memory

-Development of adaptive immune memory

 Immunological memory occurs after a primary immune response against the antigen.
-Immunological memory is thus created by each individual, after a previous initial exposure, to a potentially dangerous agent.
-The course of secondary immune response is similar to primary immune response.
-After the memory B cell recognizes the antigen it presents the peptide: MHC II complex to nearby effector T cells.
+Immunological memory is thus created by each individual after a previous initial exposure to a potentially dangerous agent.
+The course of secondary immune response is similar to the primary immune response.
+After the memory B cell recognizes the antigen, it presents the peptide in the MHC class II complex to nearby effector T cells.
 That leads to activation of these cells and rapid proliferation of cells.
 After the primary immune response has disappeared, the effector cells of the immune response are eliminated.

-However, antibodies that were previously created in the body remain and represent the humoral component of immunological memory and comprise an important defensive mechanism in subsequent infections.
-In addition to the formed antibodies in the body there remains a small number of memory T and B cells that make up the cellular component of the immunological memory.
-They stay in blood circulation in a resting state and at the subsequent encounter with the same antigen these cells are able to respond immediately and eliminate the antigen.
+However, antibodies that were previously produced in the body persist and represent the humoral component of immunological memory and serve as an important defense against subsequent infections.
+In addition to the formed antibodies in the body, there remains a small number of memory T and B cells that make up the cellular component of the immunological memory.
+They stay in blood circulation in a resting state, and at the subsequent encounter with the same antigen, these cells are able to respond immediately and eliminate the antigen.
 Memory cells have a long life and last up to several decades in the body.

 Immunity to chickenpox, measles, and some other diseases lasts a lifetime.
 Immunity to many diseases eventually wears off.
 The immune system's response to a few diseases, such as dengue, counterproductively worsens the next infection (antibody-dependent enhancement).

-As of 2019, researchers are still trying to find out why some vaccines produce life-long immunity, while the effectiveness of other vaccines drops to zero in less than 30 years (for mumps) or less than six months (for H3N2 influenza).
+As of 2019, researchers are still trying to find out why some vaccines produce lifelong immunity, while the effectiveness of other vaccines drops to zero in less than 30 years (for mumps) or less than six months (for H3N2 influenza).

-Evolution of adaptive immune memory

-The evolutionary invention of memory T and B cells is widespread; however, the conditions required to develop this costly adaptation are specific.
-First, in order to evolve immune memory the initial molecular machinery cost must be high and will demand losses in other host characteristics.
-Second, middling or long lived organisms have higher chance of evolving such apparatus.
-The cost of this adaption increases if the host has a middling lifespan as the immune memory must be effective earlier in life.

-Furthermore, research models show that the environment plays an essential role in the diversity of memory cells in a population.
-Comparing the influence of multiple infections to a specific disease as opposed to disease diversity of an environment provide evidence that memory cell pools accrue diversity based on the number of individual pathogens exposed, even at the cost of efficiency when encountering more common pathogens.
-Individuals living in isolated environments such as islands have a less diverse population of memory cells, which are, however, present with sturdier immune responses.
-That indicates that the environment plays a large role in the evolution of memory cell populations.